rehypejs/rehype-dom/readme.md

     browsers
 *   [`rehype-dom`][api]
-    — `unified`, `rehype-dom-parse`, and `rehype-dom-stringify`, useful when input and output are HTML in browsers
+    — `unified`, `rehype-dom-parse`, and `rehype-dom-stringify`, useful when input and output are HTML

 ## When should I use this?